 The Company recognizes changes in redemption value immediately as they occur and adjusts the carrying value of redeemable ordinary shares to equal the redemption value at the end of each reporting period.
 Increases or decreases in the carrying amount of redeemable ordinary shares are affected by charges against additional paid-in capital and accumulated deficit.
-The redemption value of the redeemable ordinary shares as of June 30, 2022 increased as the income earned on the Trust Account exceeds the Company's expected dissolution expenses (up to \$100,000).
-As such, the Company recorded an increase in the carrying amount of the redeemable ordinary shares of \$68,904 as of June 30, 2022.
+The redemption value of the redeemable ordinary shares as of September 30, 2022 increased as the income earned on the Trust Account exceeds the Company's expected dissolution expenses (up to \$100,000) from December 31, 2021.
+As such, the Company recorded an increase in the carrying amount of the redeemable ordinary shares of \$919,940 during the nine months ended September 30, 2022.

-As of June 30, 2022 and December 31, 2021, the Class A ordinary shares subject to redemption reflected in the condensed balance sheets are reconciled in the following table:
+As of September 30, 2022 and December 31, 2021, the Class A ordinary shares subject to redemption reflected in the condensed balance sheets are reconciled in the following table:

-¢ 100.050.460 Gross proceeds \$ 199,952,460 Less: Proceeds allocated to Public Warrants (9,797,808) Issuance costs allocated to Class A ordinary shares (29,576,119) Plus: Remeasurement of carrying value to redemption value 41,373,452 Class A ordinary shares subject to possible redemption as of December 31, 2021 201,951,985 Plus: Remeasurement of carrying value to redemption value 68,904 Class A ordinary shares subject to possible redemption as of June 30, 2022 \$ 202,020,888
+¢ 100.052.460 Gross proceeds \$ 199,952,460 Less: Proceeds allocated to Public Warrants (9,797,808) Issuance costs allocated to Class A ordinary shares (29,576,119) Plus: Remeasurement of carrying value to redemption value 41,373,452 Class A ordinary shares subject to possible redemption as of December 31, 2021 201,951,985 Plus: Remeasurement of carrying value to redemption value 68,904 Class A ordinary shares subject to possible redemption as of June 30, 2022 \$ 202,020,889 Plus: Remeasurement of carrying value to redemption value 851,036 Class A ordinary shares subject to possible redemption as of September 30, 2022 \$ 202,871,925